ksge/ksp/README.md

 KISS STRIP POKER

-In few days a new version of kiss strip poker will be published, it will be able to play both encrypted and uncrybted content and will also be able to play more opponents using a launcher. this will make easir to upgrade the engine during the time. stay tuned.

-a free & opensource strip poker game engine made with Freebasic and Python , based on the Kiss Strip Game Engine (KSGE) and other opensource projects
+a free & opensource strip poker game and engine made with Freebasic and based on the Kiss Strip Game Engine (KSGE) and other opensource projects

 This game is realized with those goals:
 - a simple and light weight game with a minimal and easy to use user interface